 The Virtual Address eXtension, or VAX hardware, was designed and launched by DEC (Digital Equipment Corporation) in 1977.
 It was a 32-bit processor with virtual memory architecture that revolutionized computing and was supported by the VAX/VMS operating systems.
-These legacy systems are widely used in manufacturing, telecom, academic, scientific research, and the financial sector for their reliability and versatility.
+This VAX VMS hardware is widely used in manufacturing, telecom, academic, scientific research, and the financial sector for their reliability and versatility.

 VAX VMS hardware was even compatible with their predecessor, PDP-11.
 While these legacy systems reigned for more than 40 years, they are now facing challenges like obsolescence, security, scalability, and many more.
 But does this mean that it is the end of VAX hardware and businesses need to overhaul their infrastructure completely with new hardware to stay competitive?
 The answer might surprise you.